quali-chat/quali-chat-android/docs/screenshot_testing.md

 ## Overview

 - Screenshot tests are tests which record the content of a rendered screen and verify subsequent runs to check if the screen renders differently.
-- Element uses [Paparazzi](https://github.com/cashapp/paparazzi) to render, record and verify android layouts.
+- quali.chat uses [Paparazzi](https://github.com/cashapp/paparazzi) to render, record and verify android layouts.
 - The screenshot verification occurs on every pull request as part of the `tests.yml` workflow.

 ## Setup